opensumi/docs/docs/develop/how-to-contribute.en.md

 For example, you fixed the variable acquisition problem of the debug module, and the submission information can be as follows:

 ```
-fix: Fix the abnormal problem of variable acquisition under the debug panel
+fix: fix variable acquisition under the debug panel
 ```

 For PR content, just follow the PR and fill in the template.
-See: [New Merge Request](https://code.alipay.com/OpenSumi/ide-framework/pull_requests/new)

 ## Plug-in debugging